airsoftnorge/asn-market/_posts/001_featured/2022-07-06-sales-post-template.md

 -->

 <!-- Images, including the cover image, must be added to the /assets/images/ directory, in a subfolder with the same name as the file name of your post -->

----
-layout: post <!-- DO NOT CHANGE -->
-title: "Sales listing template" <!-- Example: WTS: LBT 6094M with pouches -->
-author: "staff" <!-- use only your assigned alias, lower-case only -->
-categories: featured
-tags: [featured] <!-- stick to existing tags, as far as possible -->
-image: /assets/graphics/ASN-PLACEHOLDER.png
----

 <!-- In-text listing title.
 Add " #### " in front of your title to give it a header style and size.